KnapMartin/STM32-UART-Controller/README.md

     Error_Handler();
 }
 ```
-5. Create a mutex, semaphore and a queue
+5. Create a mutex, semaphore and a queue (of your own length...)
 ```
 mutexUARTtxHandle = osMutexNew(&mutexUARTtx_attributes);
 semaphoreUARTtxHandle = osSemaphoreNew(1, 0, &semaphoreUARTtx_attributes);